falcosecurity/falco-website/content/en/docs/setup/tarball.md

     cp -R falco-{{< latest >}}-x86_64/* /
     ```

-3. Install some required dependencies that are needed to build the kernel module and the eBPF probe.
+3. Install some required dependencies that are needed to build the kernel module.
 If you want to use other sources like the modern eBPF probe or plugins, you can skip this step.

     ```shell
     apt update -y
     apt install -y dkms make linux-headers-$(uname -r)
-    # If you use falcoctl driver loader to build the eBPF probe locally you need also clang toolchain
-    apt install -y clang llvm
     ```

-4. Use the `falcoctl driver` tool to configure Falco and install the kernel module or the eBPF probe.
+4. Use the `falcoctl driver` tool to configure Falco and install the kernel module.
 If you want to use other sources like the modern eBPF probe or plugins, you can skip this step.

    {{% pageinfo color="info" %}}